-The Board of Directors comprises thirteen Directors (consisting of twelve men and one woman), including seven Outside Directors.
+The Board of Directors comprises thirteen Directors (consisting of eleven men and two women), including six Outside Directors.
 To supervise business execution undertaken by Directors and Executive Officers, the Board of Directors meets once a month in principle and holds additional special meetings as necessary to discuss and make decisions on important business execution and to receive reports from Executive Officers on the status of their execution of duties on both a regular and an as-needed basis.
 In addition, the Company has established the Nominating Committee, Audit Committee, and Compensation Committee in accordance with the stipulations concerning a "Company with Nominating Committee, etc." as set forth in the Companies Act.

 Outside Directors draw on extensive experience, insight, etc. in their respective fields of expertise to formulate important management strategies and supervise business execution via the Board of Directors and other channels.
 The Company considers that they possess the competency to further improve the objectivity and transparency of the Company's management.
-All of the seven Outside Directors are independent in accordance with the standards for independence prescribed by Tokyo Stock Exchange, Inc. and "Standards for Independence of Outside Directors" specified by the Company.
+All of the six Outside Directors are independent in accordance with the standards for independence prescribed by Tokyo Stock Exchange, Inc. and “Standards for Independence of Outside Directors” specified by the Company.
 As such, there is considered to be no risk of a conflict of interests arising with ordinary shareholders.
 The five Outside Directors other than Ms. Shinkawa have been designated as independent outside directors and has been submitted as such to the Tokyo Stock Exchange, Inc. as stipulated in article 436-2 of the Securities Listing Regulations.